 Abstract

 Prabhat Ranjan Sarkar (1921–1990), a philosopher and social thinker, introduced the concept of Neohumanism as an expansion of humanism that embraces not only human beings but also animals, plants, and the entire ecological cosmos.
 Sarkar’s philosophy of education, grounded in this vision, moves beyond utilitarian or examination-oriented learning to advocate for a transformative model that nurtures intellect, morality, aesthetics, and spirituality.
-This commentary revisits Sarkar’s educational philosophy through a neohumanistic lens, critically analyzing its theoretical underpinnings, pedagogical potential, and contemporary relevance.
-It argues that Sarkar’s vision provides a holistic and future-oriented alternative to dominant paradigms of education that often prioritize economic productivity over ethical and ecological responsibility.
+This commentary revisits Sarkar’s educational philosophy through a neohumanistic lens, critically analysing its theoretical underpinnings, pedagogical potential, and contemporary relevance.
+It argues that Sarkar’s vision provides a holistic and future-oriented alternative to dominant paradigms of education that often prioritise economic productivity over ethical and ecological responsibility.

 Keywords: Prabhat Ranjan Sarkar, Neohumanism, Educational Philosophy, Holistic Education, Ecological Consciousness, Value-Based Education, Transformative Pedagogy, Spirituality in Education.